 VISION STATEMENT: Oakland’s wildland parks will be safe and well-maintained, welcoming Oaklanders and visitors alike

-OaklandTrails.org began as a committee of the Dimond Improvement Association (DIA) formed by Stan Dodson in 2010.
-With a group of DIA volunteers, Stan led several trail maintenance projects to rehabilitate Dimond Canyon’s trail system, and in 2011, began a series of hiking tours to promote the it.
+OaklandTrails began as a committee of the Dimond Improvement Association (DIA) formed by Stan Dodson in 2010.
+With a group of DIA volunteers, Stan led several trail maintenance projects to rehabilitate Dimond Canyon’s trail system, and in 2011, began a series of hiking tours to promote the trails.
 He then joined Friends of Joaquin Miller Park (FOJMP) as an at-large board member.
 Leading projects for both organizations, Stan concentrated his efforts on promoting and maintaining more than 600 acres of parkland that connect Dimond Park (200 feet elevation) to the Bay Area Ridge Trail (1500+ feet elevation).

 Our volunteer efforts have included: